aklein4/ArithSearch/README.md

 ![randomSearch output graph](./random_example.png)

 Note that for all of the listed methods, examples can found for which that method does the best.
+Also note that caching methods were not used anywhere in this test for a fair comparison, and that if they were used then MetaSearch would likely have much lower costs.

 ### DivSearch Proof of Superiority: